 Now that I’ve switched over to a more natural lifestyle, I don’t feel the need for a lot of the “beauty” products that I used to use.
 I begrudge wearing makeup.
 I don’t douse myself in perfume every day.
 Some even ditch shampoo, deodorant, and soap altogether.
 Frankly, in my opinion, that’s taking the primal lifestyle a bit too far!

-Inika – Inika is by far my favorite natural line of cosmetics.
-It’s 100% natural, certified organic, vegan and cruelty free and also has a great range of makeup and colors, too.
-After speaking to the owner, Tony Rechtman, he has offered Liveto110.com readers a discount.
+Inika – Inika natural cosmetics are 100% natural, certified organic, vegan and cruelty free.
+They also have a great range of makeup and colors, too!
+After speaking to the owner, Tony Rechtman, he has offered myersdetox.com readers a discount.
 Enter the code USA15 and get 15% off your Inika purchase.
 Note: Choose the Worldwide tab on the site, as their US website has a few bugs they are fixing.
 I know how that goes!

 100% Pure – They produce makeup and other cosmetics using food-grade plant-based ingredients (it’s safe to eat, so it’s probably safe to put on your body).
 They’ve also come up with their own preservative system to replace parabens, using a complex blend of herbs, vitamins, and antioxidants in place of industrial antimicrobials (paragons).